kragen/dernocua/text/its-ddt.md

 me the high-level source, by launching its TUI with `layout asm` or just `display/i $pc`.
 It has time-travel debugging, though it’s far too slow to use for anything but very short runs, and watchpoints, which are fast.
-It remembers not just one printed-out expression but all of them.
+It remembers not just 8 printed-out expressions but all of them.
+(According to [the 01971 manual][8], DDT has a ring of the last 8 *locations* and another of the last 8 previous *expression values*.)

-Moreover, modern debugger UIs like WinDbg, radare2, and the IntelliJ IDEA debugger offer lots of improvements, like expression watch windows and graphical control-flow graphs.
+Moreover, modern debugger UIs like WinDbg, radare2, and the IntelliJ IDEA debugger offer lots of improvements, like expression watch windows, memory view windows, and graphical control-flow graphs.

-Here’s an edited session where I was using GDB a few months ago:
+Here’s an edited excerpt of one of my GDB sessions a few months ago:

     (gdb) p *seq
     $30 = {capacity = 0, used = 93824992367072, arena = 0x0, elements = 0x5555555c1728}